JosephLai241/URS/README.md

 ## Utilities

-In this section, I will briefly go over a few utilities included with URS.
+This section briefly outlines the utilities included with URS.

 ### Available Flags